w3c/vc-di-eddsa-test-suite/README.md

 - A credential verifier endpoint (/credentials/verify) in the `verifiers` property.

-All endpoints will need the tag `eddsa-2022`.
+All endpoints will need the tags either `eddsa-rdfc-2022` or `eddsa-jcs-2022`.

 A simplified manifest would look like this: